Myrichthys colubrinus: Conservation Status

-This species was originally described a long time ago by Boddaert in 1781.
+This species was originally described by Pieter Boddaert in 1781.
 This means it is not a new species to science, but along with many fish it is under studied and underrepresented in literature.
 There are no attempts at a fishery for this species, with sea eels as a whole not being a highly farmed group of fish, unlike their freshwater cousins.
 M. colubrinus is currently considered to be a species of least concern as of November 2020 via a census done by the IUCN Red List, but there is a borderline lack of data that leads this to be virtually unknown.
 The banded snake eel is considered a tropical reef fish, meaning it heavily relies on the stability of the world's reefs.
 Reefs are currently facing a lot of issues in regards to corals bleaching and biodiversity within them dramatically falling.
 If this eel loses its habitat and food source, it too will start to quickly decline in population.
 This means that the banded snake eel population is vulnerable to climate change affecting their habitat, which could lead to their demise.

 Anguilliforms in general are very challenging fishes to gain conservation and population status on.
 Many of the species spend a majority of their time underground and are fairly evasive.
 This leads to population studies to be vastly inaccurate as a whole.
 Most types of census data, including underwater visual census, led to a severe lack of data.
 One study from the journal of Marine Biology revealed that the best way to get a wide variety of specimens is to check the stomach contents of Sea Kraits.
 The sea krait is an active predator of most Anguilliformes, meaning their stomachs contained a wider variety of individuals and species than any previous census data collection yielded.
 In this specific study 14 new species were discovered.

 Figure about success of observations of varied eel species from different collection methods.